-- Edited by Nicky Priaulx, Cardiff University, UK and Anthony Wrigley, Professional Ethics, Keele University, UK
+- Edited by Nicky Priaulx, Cardiff University, UK and Anthony Wrigley, Centre for Professional Ethics, Keele University, UK

 - Series : Ethics, Law and Society

 This volume forms part of a series exploring key issues in ethics, law and society, published in association with the Cardiff Centre for Ethics, Law and Society.
 The collection is a celebration of the approach and values embraced within previous volumes in the series.
 The works collectively address new technological, social and regulatory developments and the fresh ethical dilemmas these pose, but quite critically, also compel an urgent revisiting of social and legal issues that were once the subject of controversy but which have fallen out of the line of sight of academics, politicians and policy-makers.
 Bringing together selected papers, the editors seek to make apparent the thematic links between contributions in presenting works written by a group of international experts in response to specific ethical issues, including topics on the ethics of care, theorizing ethics, body politics and governance; as such, the collection is multidisciplinary in approach, seeks to appeal to a broad audience and provides a valuable resource for all those concerned with contemporary ethical issues.
 This fifth and final volume brings the series to a close and is dedicated to the memory of Dr. Jennifer Gunning.